dev-warrior777/go-electrum-client/README.md

 - Goele is golang code intended to be used directly by other golang projects; for example a lite trading wallet.

-- Goele wallets __do__ have a simple RPC Server to call some of the python console-like methods such as ListUnspent, Send & Broadcast, etc. But this is for For testing only.
+- Goele wallets __do__ have a simple RPC Server to call some of the python console-like methods such as ListUnspent, Send & Broadcast, etc. But this is for testing only.